-Calculate the correlations between two factors using their time series at each pixel via ‘Seasonal_correlation.m’ (Figure 17).
+Calculate the correlations between two factors using their time series at each pixel via ‘Seasonal_correlation.m’ (Figure S17).
 Because the seasonal cycle is not removed, check the significance of the correlation for all correlations.

-[Place Figure 17 here]

 Correlation of an anomalous field

 Calculate the correlations between the monthly anomalies of the CHL and other factors, such as SST, WS, fronts and SLA.
 Obtain the monthly anomalies (the deviation from the mean status) by subtracting the overall average for the corresponding month from the monthly time series.
-Use the script ‘Anomalous_correlation.m’ to obtain the correlations (Figure 18).
+Use the script ‘Anomalous_correlation.m’ to obtain the correlations (Figure S18).